newrelic/repolinter-action/README.md

     # This option can be used to pull a ruleset from GitHub using the
     # raw.githubusercontent.com URL (ex. https://raw.githubusercontent.com/aperture-science-incorporated/.github/master/repolinter-newrelic-communityplus.json).
     #
-    # This option is mutually exclusive with config-file.
+    # This option is mutually exclusive with config_file.
 If this option and
-    # config-file are not specified, Repolinter's default ruleset will be used.
+    # config_file are not specified, Repolinter's default ruleset will be used.
-    config-url: ''
+    config_url: ''

     # Where repolinter-action should put the linting results.
 There are two
     # options available: